The Woman in Green: Plot

-He befriends Lydia, whom he had seen with Sir George at a restaurant, suspecting that she is in cahoots with Moriarty.
-She takes him to her house, where he is apparently hypnotized.
+He befriends Lydia at the Mesmer Club, suspecting that she is in cahoots with Moriarty.
+She takes him to her house, where he is apparently hypnotized using a pill containing cannabis japonica.
 Moriarty enters and has one of his men cut Holmes with a knife to verify that he is hypnotized.
 He then tells Holmes to write a suicide note (which he does), walk out of Lydia's apartment onto the ledge, and jump to his death.

 Watson and the police then appear and grab the criminals.
-Holmes then reveals he was never really hypnotized, but secretly ingested a drug to make him appear as if he had been hypnotized and also insensitive to pain.
-Moriarty then escapes from the hold of a policeman and jumps from the top of Lydia's house to another building.
+Holmes reveals he was never really hypnotized, but had secretly ingested a drug to make him appear as if he had been hypnotized and which made him insensitive to pain.
+Moriarty then escapes from the hold of the policemen and jumps from the terrace of Lydia's apartment to another building.
 However, he hangs onto a pipe which becomes loose from the building, causing him to fall to his death.